simpx/simpy/docs/examples/index.rst

    process_communication
    latency

 You have ideas for better examples?
-Please send them to our `mainling list
+Please send them to our `mailing list
 <https://lists.sourceforge.net/lists/listinfo/simpy-users>`_ or make a pull
 request on `bitbucket <https://bitbucket.org/simpy/simpy>`_.